 And when it comes to your romantic relationships, I say that it’s essential to look at your first love example, your parents.
 And even your grandparents for that matter.

 We accept that we inherit the color of our hair and eyes, the way we walk or if we are a book worm or athlete, from our ancestors.
-But we forget about essential personality traits like how we write or express ourselves and how we function in our love relationships.
+But we forget about essential personality traits like how we express ourselves, how emotionally intelligent we are and how we function in our love relationships.
 It is by looking at our ancestry of love that we will find the answers to our love and divorce problems.

 OUR GENES TELL US ALL

 Epigenetic research tells us that our genes turn on or off as they need to for us to evolve with our environment.
 This rule also applies to our mental wellbeing, our coping skills, and how we communicate.
 And here’s the exciting part; they have discovered micro RNA markers that bypass the evolutionary process and instead of evolving and transforming, they reignite old personality traits that you got from your great-grandmother or father.

 All of that therapy you’ve had isn’t going to waste.
 But it does mean that if you find yourself behaving in ways that you thought would be adjusted by now, well this could be the reason.

 So, not only are your parents to blame for your communications issues in relationships but so are your grandparents.

 Don’t despair.
 Here’s what you can do to help your RNA eventually evolve with your current love goals.